bicschneider/git-katas/subtree/README.md

 ## Task

-After running `. setup.sh` or `. ./setup.sh`, you'll be left with two repositories inside the `exercises` folder.
+After running `. setup.sh` or `. ./setup.sh`, you'll have two repositories that we will use for this exercise.

-* A `product` repository
+* A `product` repository that has one `component` inside is useful for the two scenarios: merging and splitting.
-* A `component` repository.

 Go to the `product` repository.

-1. Run `git ......................`.
+1. Run `git log`.
+Can you explain the additional explanatory lines?
 2. What does your working directory look like?
 3. Does `git status` look like you expect?
-4. What if you cd to `include`?
-5. Commit the changes on the `product` repository.
+4. Commit the changes on the `product` repository.

-Go to the `component` repository.

-6. Does it know that it is a submodule?
-7. Make a change.
-8. Commit it on the `component` repository.
-9. Execute `git checkout master~0` to detach the HEAD.
-This workaround is required in order to push to this repository from the `component` submodule that was checkout in `product` repository.

 Go to the `product` repository.

-10. Does `git status` or `git submodule status` tell you anything about this new commit?
-11. Go to the `include` path and `git pull` the latest version.
-12. Go to the `product` path.
-What is the status now in your product repository?
-13. Go to your `include` folder.
-Make a change and `push` it back to its origin.

-Go to the `exercise` directory.
-We will make a clone.

-14. Run `git clone product product_alpha`.
-15. What happened?
-16. Go to `product_alpha` directory, how does your working directory look, what does the log say?
-17. Use `git submodule init`, what does your work dir look like?
-18. Use `git submodule update`, what does your work dir look like now?

-Go to the `product` repository.

-19. Commit the changes on the `product` repository.

-Go to the `exercise` directory.
-We will make a second clone.

-20. Run `git clone product product_beta`.
-21. What happened?
-22. Go to `product_beta` directory, how does your working directory look, what does the log say?
+1. git split -b

+Next, we'd like to actually the two repositories, so we end up with a single repository.
+That's one of the powers of subtree.

+## Useful commands

+- `git subtree split`
+- `git split add`

 Draw this entire exercise!